For the best cup of coffee, start with quality beans and store them properly to maximize freshness and flavor.

 Freezing your beans?

 Freshness is critical to a quality cup of coffee.
 Experts agree that coffee should be consumed as quickly as possible after it is roasted, especially once the original packaging seal has been broken.

-While there are different views on whether or not coffee should be frozen or refrigerated, the main consideration is that coffee absorbs moisture – and odors and tastes – from the air around it, since it is hygroscopic.
-As mentioned above, most home storage containers are not truly airtight, which is why food stored a long time in the freezer can suffer freezer burn.
-Therefore, if you do refrigerate or freeze your beans, it is critically important to use a truly airtight container.
+While there are different views on whether or not coffee should be frozen or refrigerated, the main consideration is that coffee absorbs moisture – and odors, and tastes – from the air around it, since it is hygroscopic (bonus vocabulary word for all the coffee geeks out there).